sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 If the original value is above the threshold (>50) the value is assigned to be one (white), and if the value is below the threshold the value is assigned to be zero (black)

 Several popular methods are used in industry including Otsu's method (maximum variance), and Yen method (maximum correlation).

+#### Otsu threshold:
+Otsu The most commonly used threshold segmentation algorithm that uses the largest interclass variance  which selects a globally optimal threshold by maximizing the variance between classes.[21]

 #### Yen threshold:
 In this method the threshold is calculated base on the incompatibility between the final image and the original image,